Tutorials

 Construct a portfolio selector

-Now we can construct a portfolio selector, using the previously computed features and the results of running the solvers.
+Now we can construct a portfolio selector, using the previously computed features and the objective value results of running the solvers.
+We can specify an objective to select on with the --objective flag, but if we do not, Sparkle will default to the first objective specified in the Settings file.
 The --selector-timeout argument determines for how many seconds we will train our selector for.
 We can set the flag --solver-ablation for actual marginal contribution computation later.

 sparkle construct portfolio selector --selector-timeout 1000 --solver-ablation

-sparkle wait # Wait for the constructor to complete its computations
+sparkle jobs # Wait for the constructor to complete its computations

 Generate a report